Union Theological College: The Assembly's College

 The college was founded in 1853 as the Assembly's College.
 The Renaissance Revival style building with its grand Doric porch and Baroque attic was designed by Sir Charles Lanyon, the architect of the main building at Queen's and built with Scrabo stone at a cost of £5,000.
 Merle d'Aubigné of Geneva participated in the opening ceremony on 5 December 1853 alongside Henry Cooke, President of the Faculty (the five other professors in the new college were John Edgar, Robert Wilson, William Killen, James G. Murphy and William Gibson).

 There was a large influx of students in the wake of the 1859 Revival and the south wing with its dining hall and student accommodation ("Chambers") was added in 1869.
-Princeton seminary had an important influence in the shaping of the ethos of the college during this period: the Rev. Roberts Watts who was appointed Professor of Systematic Theology in 1866 hoped to make "Belfast another Princeton".
+Princeton seminary had an important influence in the shaping of the ethos of the college during this period: the Rev. Robert Watts who was appointed Professor of Systematic Theology in 1866 hoped to make "Belfast another Princeton".
 The north wing with its wood-panelled chapel was designed by John Lanyon, son of original architect, and completed in 1881.
 The first degrees under the royal charter were conferred in 1883.
 However, the death of Watts in 1895 marked the beginning of the end of the Princetonian influence.
 A partial union took place between the faculties in Belfast and Magee in 1922.